Board of Directors

 Cantor Rachel Stock Spilker*,

-Cantor Spilker has served as a cantor at Mount Zion Temple in St. Paul, Minnesota since 1997.
+Cantor Spilker has served Mount Zion Temple in St. Paul, Minnesota since 1997.
 She was ordained in 1996 from Hebrew Union College-Jewish Institute of Religion, where she also received a Master’s Degree in Sacred Music.
-She is the founder of Maayanot Community Mikveh of Minnesota and is also an active member of the Rising Tide Open Waters Network.
+She is the founder of Maayanot Community Mikveh of Minnesota an active member of the Rising Tide Open Waters Network.
+She is co-author of two children's books -- Yonah and the MIkveh Fish and Miryam's Dance.

 Kate Cavett (she/her)

 Kate is a retired oral historian, substance abuse assessor, and executive director of a small non-profit.
 Her passion is stories: listening to individuals share life stories, enjoying theater, movies, books, and creating her own stories with her grandchildren.
-She is active in her community and participates in Mussar.
+Kate has completed the Seven Steps Mikveh Guide Training from Mayyim Hayyim and she participates in Living Mussar in Minnesota.

 Wendy Goldberg (she/her)

-Wendy is a Jewish educator, musician, and spiritual Leader, teaching at Heilicher Jewish Day School and Augsburg University, working on racial justice with Rose McGee of Sweet Potato Comfort Pie and the Minnesota Center for Humanities.
+Wendy is a Jewish educator, musician, and spiritual Leader, teaching at Smith Jewish Academy and Augsburg University, working on racial justice with Rose McGee of Sweet Potato Comfort Pie and the Minnesota Center for Humanities.

 Bob has been a pediatrician and mohel in the Twin Cities since 1985.
-He is passionate about education, an avid runner, lifelong learner and active member of Darchei Noam Congregation.
+He retired from his day job in 2024 and continues to offer mohel services across the Jewish community.
+Bob is passionate about lifelong education, an avid runner, and active member of Darchei Noam Congregation.

 Robert Mast (he/him)